· · AI

 Building your AI roadmap: the template

 Most AI roadmaps focus on capabilities and features when they should focus on reliability and failure modes.
-RAND Corporation found more than 80% of AI projects fail before production, and only 7% of organizations have achieved full AI scale.
+RAND Corporation found more than 80% of AI projects fail before production, and only a small fraction of organizations have scaled AI fully across the enterprise.
 Your roadmap must prioritize reliable agent patterns over impressive demos.
 Start with constraints, measure operational health, and plan for continuous iteration.

 AI advisory services via Blue Sheen.